 The free energy results along the configurational CV are combined with those along the alchemical CV.
 After the smoothing step with the Savitzky-Golay filter, the indirect and direct free energy results are compared.
 In Fig. 5a, the free energy profile under the target PM6/MM Hamiltonian with 3 residues in the QM region obtained from the direct free energy simulation under that Hamiltonian is compared with the two indirect estimates.
 The first indirect free energy simulation scheme uses the same QM Hamiltonian of PM6, but only includes the central two residues in the QM region.
 The alchemical correction term is used to expand the QM region from the central two residues to the 1-3 residues, which could be seen as a test case of the QM-region-variation framework shown in Fig. 1c.
 The second indirect free energy simulation scheme uses a different QM Hamiltonian of PM3, and includes the central two residues in the QM region.
-The alchemical correction term accounts for both the change of the QM theory from PM3 to PM6 and the variation of the QM region from two residues to three residues.
+The alchemical correction term accounts for both the change of the QM theory from PM3 to PM6 and the variation of the OM region from two residues to three residues.
 We can see that the free energy profiles obtained from the direct and indirect schemes agree well.
-The current case illustrates that the multi-dimensional nonequilibrium pulling framework could be used in various Hamiltonian-perturbation cases.
+The free energy profiles obtained from the indirect method are as smooth as the direct result, which is better than the equilibrium FEP extrapolation presented in the reference.95 The current case illustrates that the multi-dimensional nonequilibrium pulling framework could be used in various Hamiltonian-perturbation cases.
 The QM region could be expanded to check whether the QM region is sufficiently large to ensure the convergence of the free energy results on this degree of freedom.
 The QM theory could be changed to compare the difference between the descriptions of the same thermodynamic variable at different QM levels.